Kariuki62/Hero-Squad/README.md

 # Hero Squad
 ### Author: Kelvin Kariuki
+## Description
+This is a project that helps one add and remove heroes from their team.

 ## Getting Started
 Have a review of my Github account and visit the Repository.